 Students who have already lived on campus for six semesters or have earned 88 credit hours are not required to live on campus.
 These students are not required to submit housing exception forms.
-Housing exception forms can be found on Connect2 for returning students.
-New students may request a form through the Office of Admission.
+Housing exception forms can be found on the Residential Life portal (through the Single Sign On page)..